WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 Oprah Winfrey's October 2015 announcement that she had purchased approximately 10% of Weight Watchers for roughly $43 million drew significant attention to the brand.
 Winfrey joined the Weight Watchers board of directors and appeared in the company's marketing campaigns, sharing her own weight loss experience.

-Weight Watchers shares rose on news of Winfrey's investment.
+Weight Watchers shares rose after Winfrey's investment.
 At its peak in 2018, the stock traded above $100 per share, giving the company a market capitalization of approximately $7 billion.

 The February 2024 announcement that Oprah Winfrey was leaving the WeightWatchers board included her disclosure that she had been using weight loss medication.
 She donated her remaining stake of approximately 5.4 million shares to the National Museum of African American History and Culture.